envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/step3.md

 ## Envoy Listeners

 The most important aspect of starting with Envoy Proxy is defining the listers.
-We need to start creating our configuration file that describes how we want to run our envoy instance.
+You need to create a configuration file that describes how you want to run the Envoy instance.

 The snippet below will create a new listener and bind it to port 8080.
-The configuration indicates to Envoy Proxy which ports it should be bind to for incoming requests.
+The configuration indicates to Envoy Proxy which ports it should be bound to for incoming requests.

 <pre class="file" data-filename="envoy.yaml" data-target="replace">
 static_resources: